tattle-made/Uli/README.md

 It is an attempt to invert the top-down logics of platform moderation and center the experiences of those subject to online gender-based violence.

-<h1 align="center">🎉 We're participating in Hacktoberfest 2023! 🎉</h1>
+<h1 align="center">🎉 Contribution Pathways 🎉</h1>
 We cherish diversity of experiences and perspectives.
 It adds value to our work.
 To this end, we strongly encourage candidates who find alignment with the project and are driven to learn, to contribute to Uli.
 There are both code and no-code issues that you can contribute to.

 To contribute effectively, we recommend doing some of these:
 - Peruse our [Wiki](https://github.com/tattle-made/Uli/wiki).
 It will help you navigate our repository, and adhere to our standards for contributions.
-- We've labeled beginner frienly issues with [hacktoberfest](https://github.com/tattle-made/Uli/labels/hacktoberfest) and [good first issue](https://github.com/tattle-made/Uli/labels/good%20first%20issue).
+- We've labeled beginner frienly issues with [good first issue](https://github.com/tattle-made/Uli/labels/good%20first%20issue).
 - Read our `Setup Guides` on the [Uli Wiki](https://github.com/tattle-made/Uli/wiki#setup-guides) or watch a [video tutorial](https://www.youtube.com/watch?v=ya2NvjtUlVI)
 - Join the our [Slack](https://join.slack.com/t/tattle-workspace/shared_invite/zt-24g9vngdc-VEGSv4y1OnLZ~nrvBXl6hQ) to interact with the team and get any clarificatios.
 Introduce yourself in the `#introductions` channel and feel free to discuss any Hacktoberfest-related questions in the `#issue_uli_hacktoberfest` channel.